shizejin/lecture-source-py/source/rst/smoothing.rst

-This lecture describes two types of consumption-smoothing models
+This lecture describes two types of consumption-smoothing models.

 * one is in the **complete markets** tradition of `Kenneth Arrow <https://en.wikipedia.org/wiki/Kenneth_Arrow>`